L3MON4D3/LuaSnip/DOC.md

 Expand a snippet in the current buffer.

 * `snippet: LuaSnip.Snippet` The snippet.
-* `opts: LuaSnip.Opts.SnipExpand?` Optional additional arguments.
+* `opts?: LuaSnip.Opts.SnipExpand?` Optional additional arguments.
   Valid keys are:

-  * `clear_region: LuaSnip.BufferRegion?` A region of text to clear after populating env-variables, but before jumping into `snip`.
+  * `clear_region?: LuaSnip.BufferRegion?` A region of text to clear after populating env-variables, but before jumping into `snip`.
 If `nil`, no clearing is performed.
 Being able to remove text at this point is useful as clearing before calling this function would populate `TM_CURRENT_LINE` and `TM_CURRENT_WORD` with wrong values (they would miss the snippet trigger).
 The actual values used for clearing are `region.from` and `region.to`, both (0,0)-indexed byte-positions in the buffer.
-  * `expand_params: LuaSnip.Opts.SnipExpandExpandParams?` Override various fields of the expanded
+  * `expand_params?: LuaSnip.Opts.SnipExpandExpandParams?` Override various fields of the expanded
     snippet.
 Don't override anything by default.
 This is useful for manually expanding snippets where the trigger passed via `trig` is not the text triggering the snippet, or those which expect `captures` (basically, snippets with a non-plaintext `trigEngine`).
 One Example: